Jay Dyer Talks About Esoteric Hollywood With Chase Geiser On One American Podcast

 Because just like as a layman, intuitively, it seems counterproductive for an agency responsible for national security to promote any sort of globalization and waning of national sovereignty.

-Like, can't this only weaken our own intelligence if we sort of, I don't know, just give away our power and let it be subject to a committee?
+Like, can't this only weaken our own intelligence if we comprom sort of, I don't know, just give away our power and let it be, you know, subject to a committee, an international committee.

-international committee right yeah I mean uh you would think uh but my view is that really entities like the OSS and the CIA were set up always with the intent of being essentially operatives for international global elite interests and um the reason I say that is that if you get into the people who helped to set up the OSS like Bill Donovan or excuse me uh with Bill Donovan they they came from British intelligence to to over here to do that and from Canadian intelligence.
+And the reason I say that is that if you get into the people who helped to set up the OSS, like Bill Donovan, or excuse me, with Bill Donovan, they came from British intelligence over here to do that and from Canadian intelligence.

-So William Stevenson, who was Canadian intelligence, came as well as did Ian Fleming, as well as did Noel Coward, as well as did a bunch of the Irregulars.
+So William Stevenson, who was Canadian intelligence, came as well as did Ian Fleming, as well as did Noel Coward, as well as did a bunch of the, call the irregulars.

 And so if you watched, as you mentioned, Good Shepherd with Matt Damon, that's actually showing you that because I'm trying to remember, is it Stephen Fry?

-I forget who plays the, or maybe somebody, it's another British actor that plays his handler because he goes to learn training.
+I forget who plays the, or maybe somebody, it's another British actor that plays his handler because he goes to learn trades.

 It's when he goes to England, I'm saying, right?

-So he gets a British professor who's kind of his British intelligence handler, who's the gay guy that propositions him and all that.
+So he gets a British professor who's kind of his British intelligence handler, who's the, you know, the gay guy that propositions him and all that.

-And he's the one that teaches him tradecraft.
+And he's the one that teaches them tradecraft.

-That was actually done by design, if you get into the history of British intelligence, because the Milner Society, Lord Milner, who had a huge, huge amount of influence on the British intelligence apparatus from the time of 1900 all the way up until even into the 20s and 30s.
+And that was actually done by design, if you get into the history of British intelligence, because the Milner Society, Lord Milner, who had a huge amount of influence on the British intelligence apparatus from the time of 1900 all the way up until even into the 20s and 30s.

-Milner, along with Cecil Rhodes wanted a, to bring the US back under the aegis of the Anglo American establishment.
+Milner, along with Cecil Rhodes, wanted to bring the U.S. back under the aegis of the Anglo-American establishment.

 And so I think that that's the best way to understand it.